stanwood/handbook/README.md

 ## Background

-We are to be "transparent by default".
-We want to be equally transparent to potential clients and our team both current and future.
-As such this document is open-source.
+We aim to be"transparent by default".
+We want to be equally transparent to potential clients and our team - both current and future.
+Hence the open-source nature of this document.

-We also want to be an active part of the remote-work community and want to share what we learned with other startups to bring the wonders of distributed to the world.
+We also want to be an active part of the remote-work community and want to share what we've learned with other startups to bring the wonders of working as a distributed team to the world.

 ## Update the handbook